slekkala1/Crane/REPORT.md

 machines can join or leave the SDFS file storage via TempestApp.

-SDFS Server machines are hard coded in SDFSClient, so client can pick any random alive machines to perform put, get, and delete operations.
+SDFS Server machines are hard coded in SDFSClient, so client can pick any random alive machines to perform put, get, and delete operations. **Active replication** is used here.
+Once the random alive SDFS server receives the put command it sends put command with file to the node Ids determined by **Partitioner** one after another.

 Once a put command is issued, the SDFS server machine will calculate the alive nodes(in **Partitioner**) at which the file needs to be replicated using distributed hash table.
 SHA256 algorithm is used to calculate node Ids